chloealbright/DevHiveMind/Language/_Build Tool/Build.md

+---
+tags:
+  - refine
+---
 In a programming context, a build is a version of a program that, as a rule, is a pre-release version and is identified by a build number rather than by a release number.
 Simply put, a software build is a set of executable code that is ready for use by customers.

 Build is a compiled version of a program.
 Compile means, convert (a program) into a machine-code or lower-level form in which the program can be executed.

+Building an application involves compiling the source code and assembling all the necessary components to create an executable version of the software.

+This process often includes tasks such as compiling code, linking libraries, packaging assets, and creating installation packages or container images.

 The "Build" is a process that covers all the steps required to create a "deliverable" of your software.
 In the Java world, this typically includes: